BAJAJ FINSERV DIRECT LIMITED

 Nifty 50 Futures Explained

-Several strategies are commonly used in Nifty 50 futures trading, including those that beginners may explore for learning purposes.
+Several strategies are commonly used in Nifty 50 futures trading, including those that new market participants may explore for educational understanding.

 1. Directional Trading